Tag Archives

 At The Equinox in Manchester, Vt.
 After he had arranged so many games for me, at places like Pine Valley and Merion, it was nice to arrange them for him.

 our visits.
-But I do have the paper placemat (a nice map of the layout) from our luncheon, which I framed and have hanging in my office.
-One of the years we played Pine Valley, it must have been the first, we followed up the round there with another just a few miles west, in the Philly suburbs, at Merion.
+But I do have the paper placemat (a nice map of the layout and scorecard) from our luncheon, which I framed and have hanging in my office.
+One of the years we played Pine Valley, it must have been the first, we followed up the round with another just a few miles west, in the Philly suburbs, at Merion.
 This was only a year or so after David Graham’s win there at the 1981 U.S. Open.
 My dad closed me out on the 16th hole, the famous Quarry hole, where I four-putted, snapped my putter in two and left it in the little waste-basket below the ball-washer on 17 tee.
 I parred in, putting out with my 2-iron.
-We were not invited back… However, the Merion legacy proved long-lasting: My dad picked up a commemorative U.S. Open hat there, and he would wear it for years on golf courses and soccer sidelines far and wide.
+We were not invited back… However, the Merion legacy proved long-lasting: My dad picked up a commemorative U.S. Open bucket hat there, and he would wear it for years on golf courses and soccer sidelines far and wide (see image of that above: white with a blue band).
 The entire time I knew him, my dad had a head of hair not unlike Albert Einstein’s.
 And so he always wore a hat on the golf course or anywhere the wind might make for unreasonable coiffure-maintenance.
 He rarely wore baseball caps, always some sort of bucket hat with the brim turned down on all sides.
-Before he procured the Merion model, he had a green one that he wore for years.
+Before he procured the Merion model, he had a green one that he wore for years (see that model further up in this story).
 I dabbled with it for a time.
-Wish I knew where that thing was… In later years he went to the wide-brimmed straw model which my mother, half in jest, claimed made him look like a fruit vendor.
+Wish I knew where that thing was… In later years he went to the wide-brimmed straw model — see the lead image for an example of this mode — which my mother never liked.
+Half in jest, she claimed made him look like a fruit vendor.

 • Old Orchard CC, Red Bank, N.J.: This was the course my dad grew up on, where he learned the game at the knee of the pro there, George Sullivan.
 My grandparents would play with my dad, along with me, and they’d often marvel that he still had “that same, smooth George Sullivan swing.”
 It was indeed smooth, quite effortless.
 He never, ever overswung (unlike some of us).
 Of course, my dad also learned the game from his own father, my grandfather, Harold Phillips Sr., in his prime a high single-digit player in his own right,